Blog

 There are two parts to this strategy.
 The first part is to ensure that you’re devoting your brainpower to decisions that really matter.
 The second part is to remove the distractions of daily, small decisions so they don’t add to decision fatigue

+Another way to reduce decision fatigue is to remove small, low-risk decisions from the equation.
 For example, skip deciding what to wear first thing in the morning by laying out your clothes the night before.
-Creating a weekly meal plan reduces the brainpower needed to make a nightly decision about what to eat.
-Setting routines around things like waking up, going to sleep, and eating helps eliminate small decisions, because a routine tells you exactly what to do and when.
+Create a weekly meal plan to avoid the nightly question of what to eat.
+Setting a daily routine helps eliminate small decisions by providing a clear structure for what to do and when.

 Change your beliefs about decision-making